-All patients received an intraventricular injection of approximately 74 MBq (2 mCi) of 124I-omburtamab via Ommaya catheter.
-The PET image quality of the study subjects was good despite the low administered activity (37-74 MBq; 1-2 mCi) of the 124I-mAb omburtamab (Fig. 2).
-The first image acquired between 2 and 4 h after injection showed activity mostly in the ventricles and dispersed in the CSF space along the spinal cord down to the level of the cauda equina by 4 h.
+All patients received an intraventricular injection of ~74 MBq (2 mCi) of 124I-Omburtamab via Ommaya catheter.
+The PET image quality of the study subjects was good despite the low 37-74 MBq (1-2 mCi) administered activity of the 124I-mAb Omburtamab (Fig. 2).
+The first image acquired between 2-4 h post-injection showed activity mostly in the ventricles and dispersed in the CSF space along the spinal cord down to the level of the cauda equina by 4 h.
 Activity distributed in the subarachnoid space along the cerebral convexity was visible at 24 h, with spinal canal activity decreasing by 48 h.
 PET scans showed variable early distribution in the subarachnoid space and progressive dispersion over the convexity by 24 and 48 h.
-There was minimal or no activity beyond CSF space and within other organs by 2-4 h after injection.
-Systemic distribution with visualization of mild activity in other organs was noted by 24 h.
-This activity increased at 48 h after injection, with low amounts noted in the liver, spleen, kidney, and bladder, as well as minimal thyroid and mild stomach activity noted in some patients (Fig. 2).
+There was minimal or no activity beyond CSF space and within other organs by 2-4 h post-injection.
+Systemic distribution with visualization of mild activity in other organs was noted by 24 h that increased at 48 h postinjection with low amounts noted in the liver, spleen, kidney, and bladder as well as minimal thyroid and mild stomach activity noted in some patients (Fig. 2).
 The uptake in liver showed a slight increase by 48 h.
-Bladder activity increased with time but remained low because of low systemic activity overall.
+Bladder activity increased with time but remained low due to low systemic activity overall.
 The thyroid activity decreased by 48 h in most patients.
 Stomach activity was seen variably, mostly appearing at 24 or 48 h.
 Activity at the site of injection into Ommaya was always seen; however, the amount varied among patients.
 This probably affected the CSF clearance and dose calculations.

-In 3 patients, prominent activity persisted up to day 2 at the Ommaya reservoir, indicating poor mixing with the flowing CSF compartment; a second, longer, component, consistent with longer biologic clearance from the CSF compartment, was seen in these patients.
-Clearance of activity from the ventricles based on 124I-omburtamab imaging showed a mean half-life of 9.5 h, ranging up to 18 h in all except 2 patients, one with a clearance half-life of 26 h and another outlier with a substantially high clearance half-life
+In three patients, prominent activity persisted up to day 2 at the Ommaya reservoir, indicating poor mixing with the flowing CSF compartment; a second, longer component, consistent with longer biological clearance from the CSF compartment, was seen in these patients.
+Clearance of activity from the ventricles based on 124I-Omburtamab imaging showed a mean halflife of 9.5 h, ranging up to 18 h in all except two patients, one with a clearance half-life of 26 h and another outlier with a substantially high clearance half-life of 44.4 h (more than four times the average).
+Mild pooling in the Ommaya or asymmetric activity in the ventricles associated with post-surgical changes and cavities was observed up to 24 h, which decreased or resolved by 48 h in 12 patients.
+In these patients, CSF clearance half-life ranged from 5.5 to 13.8 h for the second component.